-Lorelei is a true East Liberty gem.
-From the European-inspired beer to the natural light and greenery, everything about this newly opened cocktail bar/beer hall is just stunning!
+From the European-inspired beer to the natural light and greenery, everything about Lorelei in East Liberty is stunning.

 When you walk through the front doors, you’ll first find yourself in the cocktail & wine bar.
-If you’re in the mood to sip on a fancy mixed drink, grab a table or take a seat at the bar.
-Lorelei’s signature drinks are truly unique and unlike anything you’ve experienced in Pittsburgh.
-I would definitely recommend the Friesling.
-(AKA frozen riesling) It’s a fun twist on Frozé and it’s light, refreshing, and absolutely delicious.
-If you’re really feeling adventurous, give the Bear’s Knees a go.
-Yes, egg white in a drink sounds super weird, but it’s oddly good!
+If you’re in the mood to sip on a cocktail, grab a table or take a seat at the bar.
+Lorelei’s signature drinks are truly unique to the Pittsburgh bar scene.
+I recommend trying the Friesling.
+It’s a fun twist on Frozé and it’s light, refreshing, and absolutely delicious.
+If you’re really feeling adventurous, I also recommend the Bear’s Knees.

 To round out the experience, Lorelei also offers some light bites like breads + spreads, pies + tarts, salads, and desserts.
-In my opinion, you really can’t leave Lorelei without tasting the Pretzel.
-And if you’re craving something sweet, the Malted Chocolate Mousse is heaven in a cup.
-Treat yo’ self!
+If nothing else, you really can’t leave Lorelei without a taste of the Pretzel.
+The Malted Chocolate Mousse is also heaven in a cup.

-If you’re not much of an outdoor person or you just need to take a break from the heat and sun, there’s also a taphouse situation indoors with air conditioning, bathrooms, and friendly bartenders ready to pour up your brew of choice.
+If you’re not much of an outdoor person or you just need to take a break from the heat and sun, there’s also a taphouse indoors offering air conditioning, bathrooms, and very friendly bartending staff.

 Insider tip: I would recommend catching a ride to and from Grist House.
 The brewery is in a residential neighborhood and parking is crowded.